gildlab/ethgild/README.md

 This is because i'm not sure the best way to get the local node running on CI. `@TODO`.

 ### Tests

+To run the tests locally run `local-node` and `local-test` in different terminals.

+These commands are available from the `nix-shell` and can be reviewed in `shell.nix`.

 #### constants